 Expectations for Professionalism

-- To address concerns or grievances only with the individual involved, with their preceptor, and/or with the EL Office, but not with any other students, pharmacy staff, site staff, other preceptors, patients, or others.
+• Raising concerns or grievances only with the individual involved, with their preceptor, and/or with the EL Office, but not with any other students, site staff, preceptors and staff at other sites, faculty, or others without a need to know.

-- To not be under the influence of alcohol or other mind-altering substances, including illicit drugs, during placements.
+• Being fit for duty and free from the influence of alcohol or other mind-altering substances during placements.
 Students under the influence will be immediately removed from the placement and procedures for concerns with student professional behaviour (Major Incident) will be followed.

-- To acknowledge their personal and professional limitations in conducting their behaviour during placements.
+• Recognizing personal and professional limits and seeking support when needed to ensure safe, appropriate practice.
 This includes recognizing the need to seek help if unable to perform their duties safely for personal (e.g., mental health) or professional (e.g., scope of practice) reasons.

 Expectations for professionalism in the PharmD program are outlined in the College of Pharmacy and Nutrition's Procedures for Concerns with Pharmacy and Nutrition Student Professional Behaviour document.
-In instances where unprofessional behaviour is suspected or identified, these procedures will be followed.
+In instances where a student's decisions or behaviour are perceived as unprofessional, these procedures will be followed.

 Students must exhibit a professional appearance both in manner and dress and must follow the professional standards of behaviour specified in the pharmacy or site (including service learning) to which they are assigned.